VilijaSetkute/Mygom_tech_task/README.md

 Create dropdown component from scratch using React and Typescript

 ## Requirements
-- No third-party libraries can be used
+- No third-party libraries used
-- `<select>` attribute can not be used
+- `<select>` attribute not used
-- Dropdown should support multiple selection
+- Dropdown supports multiple selection
-- Dropdown should be easily reusable in many places
+- Dropdown reusable in many places
 - onSelect callback implemented
-- No plain css.
-Instead, LESS/SASS/JSS/StyledComponents should be used
+- StyledComponents used

 ## Additional points
 - Dropdown options can be grouped
-- Callbacks onClose, onOpen and similar added
 - Custom hook for dropdown data validation added
-- Unit tests added
 - Storybook implemented

 ## Coding standards